Straw Bale Structures in High Rain Environments

 The next level of protection for buildings in rainy climates comes in the form of splash protection.
 Water allowed to flow freely off the roof will splash back onto the walls once it hits the ground.
 There are several ways to protect your structure from rain splash, the most common of which are outlined here:

-The use of gutters and downspouts can direct water away from the structure and into a swale system for irrigation use, a drainage system as required by code, onto the ground in a way that disperses the water or into a catchment system for collection and later use.
+• The use of gutters and downspouts can direct water away from the structure and into a swale system for irrigation use, a drainage system as required by code, onto the ground in a way that disperses the water or into a catchment system for collection and later use.
 Areas with high snow fall may run into difficulties with gutters being torn from the structure and so additional details may be required in those locations.

-The bales can be framed up off of the ground by a few feet on a pony wall assembly so that any splash will hit a wall section that is void of bales.
+• The bales can be framed up off of the ground by a few feet on a pony wall assembly so that any splash will hit a wall section that is void of bales.
 Very often, such areas are covered with an accent siding such as stone, metal, or other traditional siding materials.
 Be sure to install a proper flashing (water table) at the transition from the accent material to the plaster/bales.

 The space created underneath the bales in this framed up option is perfect for easily running utilities.
 Once all utilities are installed, simply insulate the space and cover both sides with plywood, felt and plaster lath (if plastering) or other pre-siding required materials.
 Once plastered (typically the finish on the interior regardless of what siding choices are made, the pony wall assembly will be invisible to the eye.

-Proper landscaping can be used to dissipate falling water as it reaches ground level.
+• Proper landscaping can be used to dissipate falling water as it reaches ground level.
 By placing shrubs and other hearty plants in the eave drip line, water is disrupted on its way down and does not splash with the impact it would have if unencumbered.

 Leaks...

 The most common leak in any home, straw bale or not, is around the wall openings: windows and doors.
 Proper flashing details are a must in any home and perhaps even more so in a straw bale home.
-If the proper counter flashing and flashing are not installed, leaks may find their way into the building and saturate the bales.
+If the appropriate counter flashing and flashing are not installed, leaks may find their way into the building and saturate the bales.

-With proper flashing of the openings, water that manages to make it past your first line of defense will have to navigate its way through a series of waterproof membranes before it can reach the bales.
+With proper flashing of the openings, water that manages to make it past your first line of defense will have to navigate through a series of waterproof membranes before it can reach the bales.

 Humidity